 Overall, teen girls face particular challenges when they fall under the influence of teen alcohol abuse and start drinking on a regular basis.
 Among heavy teenage drinkers, girls are more likely to say that they drink to escape problems or to cope with frustration.
 Hence, girls use alcohol to escape family problems and deal with peer pressure.

 However, many teen girls do not realize the health dangers of teen alcohol abuse.
 For example, teen drinking can delay physical maturity in girls, leading to endocrine disorders during puberty.
-Indeed, teen alcohol abuse can result in permanent damage.
+Indeed, adolescent alcohol abuse can result in permanent damage.

 Rather than getting wiser as they get older, teenagers seem to become more reckless.
 They also have easier access to alcohol.
 Beyond the danger of alcohol poisoning, young girls that binge drink also are vulnerable to date rape and sexual exploitation.
 Thus, teen alcohol abuse impairs judgment, leading to young people saying and doing things that they will later regret.